kaiser-tushar/task-auth-cakephp/README.md

 by default it will open in http://localhost:8765/

 ### Built With
 This application is build with CakePHP version 4 and Javascript.
-I use CakePHP default ORM, validation and other convention, jQuery for Javascript, MySQL for database.
-I use [Meddo](https://medoo.in/) for ORM.Also for token based authentication I use  [JWT](http://jwt.io/)
+I use CakePHP default ORM, validation and other convention, jQuery for Javascript, MySQL for database.Also for token based authentication I use  [JWT](http://jwt.io/)